Lucius Shepard: Career

-Shepard was a native of Lynchburg, Virginia where he was born in 1943.
+Shepard was a native of Lynchburg, Virginia, where he was born in 1943.
 His first short stories appeared in 1983, and his first novel, Green Eyes, appeared in 1984.
 At the time, he was considered part of the cyberpunk movement.
 Shepard came to writing late, having first enjoyed a varied career, including a stint playing rock and roll in the Midwest and extensive travel throughout Europe and Asia.
 Algis Budrys, reviewing Green Eyes, praised Shepard's "ease of narrative style that comes only from a profound love and respect for the language and the literatures that have graced it."

-Lucius Shepard has won several awards for his science fiction: in 1985 he won John W. Campbell Award for best new writer, followed in 1986 with a best novella Nebula Award for his story "R&R", which later became part of his 1987 novel Life During Wartime.
-This novel won the Kurd-Laßwitz-Preis in 1990.
-His novella "Barnacle Bill the Spacer" won a Hugo in 1993.
+Lucius Shepard won several awards for his science fiction: in 1985 he won the John W. Campbell Award for Best New Writer, followed in 1987 with a Nebula Award for Best Novella for his story "R&R".
+This story later became part of his 1987 novel Life During Wartime, which won the Kurd-Laßwitz-Preis in 1990.
+His novella "Barnacle Bill the Spacer" won a Hugo Award in 1993.
 His poem "White Trains" won the Rhysling Award in 1988.
 Two early collections of short stories won the World Fantasy Award for best collection: The Jaguar Hunter in 1988 and The Ends of the Earth Collection in 1992.
 His novella "Vacancy" won a Shirley Jackson Award in 2008.

 Lucius Shepard resided in Portland, Oregon.